-Making it seem as though someone is in when you're away, especially during the Christmas holidays, is a wise precaution.
-Lights with timer sockets would deter most burglars – just make sure their pattern isn't too clear .
-Think about how you behave in your home and set your timers to mimic this behaviour.
+Making it seem as though someone is in when you're away, especially during the Christmas holidays, is a wise idea.
+Lights with timer sockets would deter most burglars – just make sure their pattern isn't too obvious.
+Think about how you behave in your home and set your timers to mimic this.

 You could also invest in some home security technology, like the Response Fake TV, which uses LEDs to make it appear as though a television is on in your home.
 Read our article on home security inventions for more security ideas.

 When we see Harry and Marv break into Kevin's neighbours' house, all the Christmas presents are sitting unopened in full view of the window.
 Unsurprisingly, the thieves start unwrapping.

 Before you head off on your travels, make sure anything you want to keep safe is hidden somewhere secure.
 Burglars may be deterred if they peer through a window only to see heavy furniture and appliances.